lorainelab/bioviz/README.md

 $ sudo mv bioviz /var/www/html/.
 ```

-* Track server configurations with using a *local* git repo.
+* Track server configurations using a *local* git repo.
+(Optional, but highly recommended)

 It's useful to track changes you make to local configuration files.
 Use git to create a local
 repository out of `/etc/httpd` for tracking configuration changes.
 If you do this, you can
 easily retrieve older versions for trouble-shooting.

 Note that you don't need to do anything with `ssl.conf` unless you need to support https URLs (SSL).
+These instructions assume you will configure the site to use SSL.

 ```
 $ cd /etc/httpd